-In addition to the services offered, the Office of Transfer Student Success houses the Transfer and Veteran Success Center, Transfer Student Ambassador Program, and Tau Sigma National Honor Society.
-The Center offers space to study and relax, snacks and coffee, computers and printers, and much more.
-The Transfer Student Ambassador Program is open to all transfer students who have completed at least one full semester at OSU and who maintain a 3.0 GPA.
-The Ambassadors are a first point of contact for new and returning transfer students, take part part in various leadership activities, and are recognized during National Transfer Student Week.
-The Tau Sigma National Honor Society is responsible for ensuring students who meet eligibility criteria are invited to become members after their first full semester at OSU.
-Benefits of membership include Induction Ceremonies, a cord and/or stole to wear at graduation, a local and national network of peers, and leadership opportunities.
+In addition to the services offered, the Office of Transfer Student Success houses:

+- Transfer and Veteran Success Center

+- Study and lounge space;

+- Computers and free printing;

+- · Free snacks, coffee, soda, and more;

+- · Peer engagement.

+- Transfer Student Ambassador Program

+- Open to all Transfer Students who have completed at least one semester at OSU with a 3.0 GPA;

+- · First point of contact for new and returning transfer students;

+- · Leadership Opportunities.

+- Tau Sigma National Honor Society

+- Benefits of membership include Induction Ceremonies, a cord and/or stole to wear at graduation, a local and national network of peers, scholarship and leadership opportunities.